your Prague guide by someone who lives here

 I hope you find this website helpful.
 I created the website because I love Prague, I enjoy writing about it, and I get a weird kick out of helping you make your trip to Prague more enjoyable.

 I wrote a book about local travel in Prague.
 The book is my pride, my joy, my unbiological offspring.
 It was written with a passionate heart.
-If you find this website helpful consider getting the book.
-You will receive an entertaining book full of useful tips that will instil in you the confidence to wander the local streets of Prague.
-The book is also included in the popular Prague Local Explore Kit Bag.
+If you find this website helpful consider getting my book full of useful tips that will instil in you the confidence to wander the local streets of Prague.
+The book is included in the popular (proud to say over 1000 sold) Prague Local Explore Kit.

 Thank you,

-Roman : Prague 2019
+Roman : Prague 2023